redeyedev-208/react-query-with-jsonplaceholder/README.md

 - Alert component also displays based on the action that is needed (delete or update) mutation
 - Update (I didn't add this as this isn't an actual endpoint) so I just handled the delete the same pattern applies though

+## Concepts covered in this project
+- Installing the needed packages (`QueryClient`, `QueryProvider`)
+- Using `useQuery` for returning an object that includes either (`isLoading`, isFetching, `error`)
+- Considering `staleTime` or keeping the previous data depending on what is needed
+- `gcTime` where the default of time to hold onto data is something like `5 minutes`
+- Decided if we need to refectch data
+- Query Keys being used as a dependency array in a useEffect hook
+- Handling pagination and pre-fetching
+- Lastly using the `useMutation` hook for server side-effects

+___

+## Goal
+To get a basic understanding of what we can do with the `Tanstack`, managing data and how we refetch data and manage cache accordingly.
+With this project it will give you a great starting point to get up and running.
+Have fun with it and you'll see that there is so much goodness that I can't even begin to talk about.
+My favorite part are the `devtools` which has that cool button icon that is only available in a development environment.
+Needed to call that out as it is not available on an actual build (production).

 ___

 - ## Tanstack (useQuery)